⦽ Basic Nodes

 ⚙ Unity Plugin (UP) & API

-Triggers are State Connections that connect two Nodes or connect an origin Node to the Label of a Resource Connection.
+Triggers are State Connections between two Nodes or between an origin Node and the Formula of a Resource Connection.

-Triggers are identified by their label, which is the keyboard’s star symbol (*).
+Triggers are identified by their Formula, which is the keyboard’s star symbol (*).

-State Connections cannot act as triggers for Resource/State Connections (cannot point towards the Label of a Resource Connection).
+State Connections cannot act as triggers for Resource/State Connections (cannot point towards the Formula of a Resource Connection).

 Triggers are commonly used in games to react to the redistribution of Resources.

-🔧 In Monopoly, players might transfer money to the bank in order to trigger the transfer of property from the bank into their possession.
-Here’s a video showcasing this simple exchange of goods, in which a player pays 3 Money Resources to the bank for 1 Property.
+In Monopoly, players might transfer money to the bank in order to trigger the transfer of property from the bank into their possession.
+Here’s a diagram showcasing this simple exchange of goods, in which a player pays 3 Money Resources to the bank for 1 Property.

 !
 Click on the Player Money Pool, to trigger the money and property transfers.